johnfraserss/ICS3C/Assignments/02 - Conditionals/README.md

 |==| equal|
 |!=| not equal|

 * Create a program that compares two integers that were input by the user (using raw_input()), then outputs which one is the greater value.
+Save the file as 'if001.py'

 * Create a program that takes in five integers between 0 and 100, then outputs the letter value of their **average** grade (A = 80-100, B = 70-79.9, C = 60-69.9, D = 50-59.9, F = any value less than 50).
 If the user inputs a value that is outside of the range (less than 0, or greater than 100), have the program output some sort of error message and do not calculate the marks.
+Save the file as 'if002.py'

 Submissables
 ------------